 Just how much time do you want to spend hunched over your kitchen sink trying to scrub off egg residue?
 None.
 That’s why you should opt for a non-stick frying pan.

-Hard anodized frying pans offer just that and more—they’re also scratch-resistant, non-reactive to food, and non-toxic.
+Hard anodized frying pans offer just that and more.
 Its non-stick layer lasts three times longer than a regular nonstick frying pan, requiring very little oil and just a dash of butter to lubricate the food.

 Best Ceramic: T-fal Endura Granite Ceramic Non-Stick Frying Pan

 The biggest upside of a ceramic pan is its non-sticking quality.
-That’s because it’s not entirely made out of ceramic; instead, it has a ceramic coating that provides a non-stick cooking surface and is non-toxic.
+That’s because it’s not entirely made out of ceramic; instead, it has a ceramic coating that provides a non-stick cooking surface.
 This surface also makes it easy to clean—just wash it under warm water with a bit of dishwashing soap.

 However, the ceramic coating does have its downsides.
 It’s slow to heat and doesn’t do so evenly, and it’s delicate.
 That means metal utensils can easily scratch the surface and it sometimes is more susceptible to wear and tear than other types of pans.
 It’s a good thing, then, that this Endura frying pan, in particular, has a lifetime warranty.
 We’re also loving it for its design—a stone-inspired look will bring an old-world vibe to your kitchen.